Columbus, OH

 Our analysis of OSU-OPT:

-A student taking student loans for all 4 years of medical school at OSU-OPT, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $266,641.
+A student taking student loans for all 4 years at OSU-OPT, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $266,641.
 Estimate repayment with the SDN School Loan Repayment Calculator.

-The cost of living at OSU-OPT is lower than 98% of all medical schools nationwide.
-This can significantly reduce your overall expenses during medical school, making it a more affordable option.
+The cost of living at OSU-OPT is lower than 98% of all similar schools nationwide.
+This can significantly reduce your overall expenses during your time at the school, making it a more affordable option.

 Although we could tier rank, over the past 25 years we've found no compelling benefit for ranking schools.
 Students are most successful when they prioritize personal and academic fit over school rank.